 Can you really learn the piano with online lessons?
 Yes, you can!
 For the best results, please read the following tips:

-• If your internet seems a little slow, you can try running a speed test on the device you’re using for lessons next to the piano.
+- If your internet seems a little slow, you can try running a speed test on the device you’re using for lessons next to the piano.
 If you don’t have a lot of internet bandwidth, it can be helpful to limit internet usage by others in the household during the lesson.
 Sometimes if you’re further away from your router, you lose Wi-Fi signal.
 If this is the case, you may be able to move your router closer to the piano or move your keyboard closer to your router.
-You can also try to reboot your router and/ or turn off the HD video in Zoom.
+You can also try to reboot your router.

 The photo above is an example of good camera placement.
 I can see what notes my student is playing.